International students who wish to discontinue from their course at Deakin must apply for a discontinuation of study

 Once you submit your application to discontinue your studies, you will be contacted by a Compliance Officer will assess and may contact you for further information if required.

 Who can I talk to about my discontinuation?

-If you want to discontinue your studies because you are experiencing academic issues, you should speak to a Faculty Course Adviser before making a decision.
-Your Course Adviser may be able to offer options that help to minimise the academic burden you are experiencing.
+If you want to discontinue your studies because you are experiencing academic issues, you should speak to a Student Adviser before making a decision.
+Your Student Adviser may be able to offer options that help to minimise the academic burden you are experiencing.

 If you wish to discontinue your studies because you are experiencing financial difficulty, you should contact a Financial Assistance Officer who can speak to you about the different types of financial assistance available to students at Deakin.
 You may also like to discuss your financial issues with the Fees Office who may be able to offer a payment plan or extension of time to pay your fees.

 If you wish to discontinue your studies and transfer to another provider, it is essential that you speak to a Compliance Officer who will advise you about possible impacts on your student visa etc.

 If you wish to discontinue your study because you are suffering from adjustment issues, loneliness, homesickness or other personal reasons, you may like to speak with a Counsellor or an International Student Adviser for advice and assistance.